What is Hypoxia?

 Early Signs of Hypoxia

-Hypoxia can cause severe and permanent damage in a short matter of time, so it is vital that parents know the early signs of it, especially when a woman is in labor.
+Hypoxia can cause severe and permanent damage to the baby in a very short matter of time, so it is vital that parents know the early signs of it, especially when a woman is in labor.
+The faster the signs are recognized, the sooner the mother and/or baby can be treated.
 Both the mother and child can show signs of hypoxia, and they include any combination of:

 - Confusion or disorientation